Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/extending.md

 }
 ```

-Your mod will then use the API's `GetExtraModuleForBody` method to obtain the `myCoolExtensionData` object.
+Your mod will then use the API's `QueryBody` method to obtain the `myCoolExtensionData` object.

 **It's up to the addon dev to list your mod as a dependency!**